0xffee/dumper/README.md

     --config=<filename> - Load a config file and monitor for changes, reloads automatically.
-    --monitor_config=True - Monitor for configuration changes or not (Default True/Yes) --partition=/ - Monitor for free space, pauses capture when we go below --reserved --reserved=10 - Will pause capture when below 10% (default) --flushlimit=5 - Will flush old pcap's when disk space is below 5% (default) --profile=<profile name> - Which profile to run in the config (This option overrides "profile" in the config) --instances=1 - How many threads should we run?
+    --monitor_config=True - Monitor for configuration changes or not (Default True/Yes) --partition=/ - Monitor for free space, pauses capture when we go below --reserved --reserved=10 - Will pause capture when disk-space is below 10% (default) --flushlimit=5 - Will delete old pcap's when disk space is below 5% (default) --profile=<profile name> - Which profile to run in the config (This option overrides "profile" in the config) --instances=1 - How many threads should we run?
 (Default is 1)